A 52-year-old mother who took cannabis oil to battle her terminal cancer has been given the all-clear by doctors.

 Joy Smith was told she would only have six weeks to live when she was diagnosed with incurable stomach and bowel cancer in August 2016.

 In a desperate attempt to defy expectations, she began taking cannabis oil that contained THC, which is illegal in the UK.
 She is believed to have bought it online.

 And after a rollercoaster two years, she found out on Monday morning that she was cancer-free and would no longer have to have chemotherapy.

-Ms Smith, from Coventry, said: ‘I am going to party for the rest of my life.
-I have got to be the only person in the world who have survived this.
+Ms. Smith, from Coventry, said: ‘I am going to party for the rest of my life.
+I have got to be the only person in the world who has survived this.

 ‘I keep pinching myself to see if this is real.
 I am being monitored every three months, but other than that I have no more treatment planned.’